AnthonyTechnologies/python-styleguide/syntax.md

 Names should be descriptive.
 This includes functions, classes, variables, attributes, files and any other type of named entities.

 Avoid abbreviation.
-In particular, do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.
+In particular, do not use abbreviations that are ambiguous or unfamiliar to readers outside the project, and do not abbreviate by deleting letters within a word.

 Always use a .py filename extension.
 Never use dashes.